 admire.
 M___ is smart, works with integrity, and leads with authenticity.
 On this occasion, M___ had just returned from a large conference for women in business.
 Her employer was a key corporate sponsor.
 I was looking forward to hearing her second-hand messages of empowerment and inclusion, so I asked about it right away.

-Author’s note: This article is an excerpt from my forthcoming book Network Beyond Bias.
+Author’s note: This article is an excerpt from my book Network Beyond Bias.

 Preaching to the Choir

 “It was great, but I got so angry,” M___ said.
 My confusion must have been evident.
 She continued, “I’ve been to this conference a few years in a row now.
 All these amazing women go on stage to talk about how difficult it is to be an ambitious woman in corporate America.

 “They talk about work/life balance struggles.
 Someone gives statistics about how many women will get frustrated and leave the workforce to care for children or aging parents.
 They all use words like resilience, empowerment, and determination.
 There are stories about subtle sexism, blatant sexism, and sexual harassment.
 We hear how we won’t close the pay gap or reach C-Suite gender equity in our lifetimes.

 “And there we all sit: hundreds of women who have all experienced discrimination, harassment, sexism, pay inequality.
 WE.
 ALREADY.
 KNOW.
 I kept looking around wondering, ‘Where are all the men who need to hear this?
 Do they not see a problem?
 Or do they just not care?’”

 Singing a New Song